Taming Sly Foxes

 During one of my final candidate interviews in 1950, I was asked, Do you, as a single young woman, realize that on most of our SIM fields there are about thirty single women global workers to one single man, thus making the opportunities for marriage rare on the field?
 Are you prepared for this?
 I could honestly answer, Yes, because I had fought and won this battle on my knees.
 I knew the Lord Jesus would be all that I would need as a single person.

-Contentment and fulfillment were real over most of my missionary life in Nigeria.
+Contentment and fulfillment were real over most of my time as a global worker in Nigeria.
 Then something happened to rob me of them.

 Stationed with three global working families, I was more than busy with a heavy teaching schedule and saw little of the global workers on our compound, except for “Susan” whose house was just a stone’s throw from mine.
 Many late afternoons I returned from school and stopped for a brief chat and sharing time with “Susan.”
 She and her husband had three small sons.
 Since those brief visits were near supper-time, I’d smell the freshly baked bread, a roast cooking, or some other delicious food aroma.
 Early on, it just seemed wonderful.